25 Aug 2024

 Indian Ink Theatre Company has built up a remarkable reputation for developing and touring original work over 27 years.

 Founded by Justin Lewis and Jacob Rajan, more than half a million people have seen their original delightful and often philosophical shows.
-They now tour them not just around this country, but to territories like Australia and North America.
-Quite a record for an independent theatre company.
+They now tour them not just around this country, but to territories like Australia, Asia and North America.
+Rajan has quipped previously that they're the "most successful international theatre company you’ve never heard of.”

-Principal performer and co-writer Jacob Rajan is beloved for his remarkable performances, inhabiting a multitude of characters from an Indian experience of the world.
+But they are beloved: jacob Rajan for his remarkable empathetic play writing and performances, inhabiting a multitude of characters from an Indian experience of the world.

 He phones in to Culture 101 from Darwin where he’s currently trying out a new version of their acclaimed play Paradise or the Impermanence of Ice Cream, ahead of a run at Ōtautahi Christchurch’s Court Theatre from the 19th to the 28th of September.
 Playing seven characters, it weaves the afterlife and Bollywood disco into the real life mystery of Mumbai’s vanishing vultures.